tp02ga/attendee/docs/transcription.md

 Attendee offers two methods for real-time meeting transcription: **Third-party-based Transcription** and **Closed Caption-based Transcription**.
 Both methods allow you to receive real-time updates via webhooks.
 Also, both methods have perfect speaker identification, also known as diarization.

-For an example of a simple web application that transcribes meeting audio in real time, see the [real time transcription example](https://github.com/attendee-labs/realtime-transcription-example) repository.
+For an example of a simple web application that uses Attendee to transcribe meeting audio in real time, see the [real time transcription example](https://github.com/attendee-labs/realtime-transcription-example) repository.

 ## Third-party-based Transcription